 - Use suitable repellents or protective coverings such as summer rugs/fly veils.

 - Stable animals during peak periods of mosquito activity (i.e. during dusk and dawn).

 There is currently no legal requirement to report suspected or confirmed equine cases of MVEV, RRV or KUNV because they are not notifiable diseases of horses in Victoria, however owners should discuss the health of their animals with their private veterinarian and determine the cause of any neurological or musculoskeletal signs.

-For more information and copies of the forms follow the links below.
+For more information and the SDI program follow the links below.

 Visit the Health Vic – Murray Valley Encephalitis page.